HridoyBongo/tapestry-android-sdk/README.md

     </resources>
 ```

-Note that the above analytics.xml has an option that instructs Android tools to ignore typography dashes.
-This is due to an issue with Android lint that causes the Google Analytics string to be malformed with encoded dashes.
-It is recommended that users either disable lint or include this option in the resources tag of analytics.xml.
+Note that the above analytics.xml has options `xmlns:tools="http://schemas.android.com/tools"` and `tools:ignore="TypographyDashes"` in the resources tag.
+Some users experience an issue with Android lint that causes the Google Analytics property id to be malformed with encoded dashes, so it is recommended to include these options in the resources tag of analytics.xml.

+Next, ensure that the TapestryService has been initialized, as detailed in [Using Tapestry](## Using Tapestry).

+See `GoogleAnalyticsActivity.java` for an example Activity that utilizes the plugin.
+The code provided in this example should be added to the Activity that you would like to use to send analytics.
+The custom dimension indices in the sample code may need to be adjusted to match the appropriate indices in the property configuration.

 ### v2